electricimp/imp-central-impt/CommandsManual.md

 Downloads the source files of the specified build (Deployment) and displays information about the build.

-If the files with the specified names already exist in the current directory, user is asked to confirm their overwriting (confirmed automatically with **--confirmed** option).
+User is asked to confirm the operation if the files with the specified names already exist in the current directory (confirmed automatically with **--confirmed** option).
+If confirmed, the existed files are overwritten.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |